Promoting Good Mental and Physical Health in the Workplace

 Most organizations are recognizing the financial and human costs of poor employee health.
 Onsite gyms, subsidized gym memberships, in-house weight loss programs, health and wellness committees and comprehensive assistance programs are just some of the things they’re doing to help employees stay physically and mentally healthy.

 But there are also things you can do to promote good mental and physical health in the workplace.
 Here are a few suggestions:

 Desk-ercise.
-Take a short break to do some gentle stretches at your desk or swap your chair for an exercise ball.
+Take a short break to do some gentle stretches at your desk or trade your chair for an exercise ball.
 There are dozens of exercises you can do at your desk, including stapler curls, leg lifts, some simple yoga poses and squats.

 Have healthy snacks on hand.
-Keep nuts and cereal bars in your desk drawer or car, and bring in fresh fruit to munch on.
+Keep nuts and granola bars in your desk drawer or car, and bring in fresh fruit to munch on.
 This will help you avoid the temptation of the office vending machine.

 Stay hydrated.
 That 3:00 p.m. drop in energy can be due to dehydration, so drink plenty of water throughout the day.
 Fruits like oranges, grapefruit, grapes, watermelon, and apples can also help you stay healthy and hydrated.

 Avoid long stretches of long days.
 We often focus on getting a project done at any cost but aren’t aware of the negative impact it’s having on our health until our stress is at a really high level and it’s affecting our mood.